FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_instance_v3.md

   databases support 2014 SE and 2014 EE, example values: "2014_SE", "2014_EE".
   Changing this parameter will create a new resource.

-* `password` - (Required, String, ForceNew) Specifies the database password.
-The value cannot be empty and should contain 8 to 32 characters, including uppercase and lowercase letters, digits, and the following special
+* `password` - (Required, String) Specifies the database password.
+The value cannot be empty and should contain 8 to 32 characters, including uppercase and lowercase letters, digits, and the following special characters: ~!@#%^*-_=+?
-  characters: ~!@#%^*-_=+?
 You are advised to enter a strong password to improve security, preventing security risks such as brute force cracking.
-Changing this parameter will create a new resource.

 * `port` - (Optional, Int) Specifies the database port.
   + The MySQL database port ranges from 1024 to 65535 (excluding 12017 and 33071, which are occupied by the RDS system and cannot be used).
 The default value is 3306.
   + The PostgreSQL database port ranges from 2100 to 9500.
 The default value is 5432.
   + The Microsoft SQL Server database port can be 1433 or ranges from 2100 to 9500, excluding 5355 and 5985.
     The default value is 1433.

+<a name="rds_volume"></a>
 The `volume` block supports:

 * `size` - (Required, Int) Specifies the volume size.
 Its value range is from 40 GB to 4000 GB.